 The ACC also discussed Internal Audit's year plan and its quarterly reports, and Compliance's year plan and semi-annual reporting.
 Both internal auditor and external auditor reported on the quality and effectiveness of governance, internal control and risk management.
 In 2011, the ACC assessed NIBC's newly-developed sustainability policies for its Corporate Banking sectors.

-The ACC also took note of and discussed NIBC's contacts with the Dutch central bank (de Nederlandse Bank, DNB)
+The ACC also took note of and discussed NIBC's contacts with de Nederlandse Bank (DNB).